 For example, in its 2005 fiscal year, Motley Fool Hidden Gems pick Alderwoods Group(Nasdaq: AWGI) had a net income of $41.2 million.
 Obviously, Alderwoods' net income is not fully representative of the profitability of its operations.
 Once adjusted to reflect operating activities, Alderwoods' NOPAT amounted to $46.6 million.

 Fools do not invest in companies for their ability to generate investment income but, rather, for the profitability of their core operations.

-The simplified formula to calculate NOPAT is as follows.
+The simplified formula to calculate NOPAT is:

 Invested capital, the denominator, represents all of the cash that debtholders and shareholders have invested in the company.
 Invested capital can be calculated by subtracting cash and equivalents and non-interest-bearing current liabilities (NIBCLs) from total assets.
 Cash is subtracted because it does not yet represent operating assets.
-NIBCLs -- which include accounts payable, income tax payable, accrued liabilities, and others -- are subtracted from capital because they bear absolutely no cost (interest-free).
+NIBCLs -- which include accounts payable, income tax payable, accrued liabilities, and others -- are subtracted from capital because they bear absolutely no cost (are interest-free).

 So, here's how to calculate invested capital.